simbasounds/Lists-of-Reserved-Words/README.md

-# Vue.js List of Reserved Words
+# Lists of Reserved Words
-A list of words reserved by Vue.js in alphabetical order.
+A list of words reserved by various languages sorted into alphabetical order.

 # Why?
 It's just the way I learn sometimes.